johnvibar/PII-Scanner-Chat/README.md

 - Advanced name detection with NLP techniques
 - Support for additional document formats, image as well
 - Customizable PII detection rules

-## Potential issues

-- We have to create test pdf in the /test/data/05-versions-space.pdf caused by pdf-parse module issue, we might need to find other module to avoid this issue.